Integrating Artificial Intelligence in Higher Education

 Understanding the strategic implementation of AI in academic environments requires careful consideration of pedagogy, efficiency, and ethical frameworks.

 The emergence of generative artificial intelligence (AI) creates significant opportunities and challenges within higher education.
-A proactive approach should be taken, centred on developing AI literacy among staff and students to understand the technology's capabilities, limitations, and inherent risks such as bias and misinformation.
-The objective is to learn to work with AI, not against it.
+A careful approach should be centred on developing AI literacy among staff and students: understanding what the technology can do, where it fails, and how to manage risks such as bias, misinformation, privacy loss and over-reliance.

 Evolving Pedagogy and Assessment